weilongai/JuBat/README.md

 Thermal model and degradation models are under development.

+CONTRIBUTE:
+All contributions are welcome.
+Please add all essential (and least) functions and one example to demonstrate how to use them.
+One can add papers to the Citation.jl, so that the contribution can be acknowledged.

 Reference:

 [1]	W. Ai, Y. Liu, JuBat: A Julia-based framework for battery modelling using finite element method, SoftwareX.
 27 (2024) 101760. https://doi.org/10.1016/j.softx.2024.101760